praekelt/request-interceptor/README.md

 *default = `[]`*

 **`allowCurrentHost`**
-An array of strings.
-Any request url containing at least one of these strings will be passed through.
+A boolean value indicating whether or not requests from the current domain should be passed through.
 *default = `false`*

 ---